Holly Robinson Peete: Career

 She made her first television appearance on Sesame Street.
 She recalls that when she was six years old, she kept blowing her line, saying "Hi, Daddy", instead of "Hi, Gordon", his character's name.
 She ended up with just an appearance where she walked down the street with Big Bird.
 At the age of 11, Holly worked for the children's show Kidsworld as a celebrity correspondent; she interviewed many actors and actresses for the program.
 As an actress, she has appeared on the TV series 21 Jump Street (1987–1991), Hangin' with Mr. Cooper (1992–1997), For Your Love (1998–2002), and Like Family (2003–2004).
 She was featured in the video for the 1990 hit single "Whip Appeal" by Babyface as the sultry radio host at the beginning of the video.
-In 1992, she portrayed Diana Ross in The Jacksons: An American Dream.
+While on Hangin' with Mr. Cooper, in 1992, she portrayed Diana Ross in The Jacksons: An American Dream.
 Robinson most recently starred on the UPN comedy Love, Inc..
 The show lasted just one season, and was canceled after the WB/UPN merger.

 Robinson has also had a limited career as a singer and recording artist, including the introductory song to 21 Jump Street.
 She contributed a variety of songs to the soundtrack of the film Howard the Duck.
 (She appeared as a musician/singer in a minor role in the film.)
 She recorded the theme song "We Got Our Love" for the 1987 film Three for the Road.
 She and Dawnn Lewis, along with R&B quartet En Vogue, performed the theme song for the first season of Hangin' with Mr. Cooper.

 In 2006, she won, along with fellow writer Daniel Paisner, the Quills Award in Sports for the book Get Your Own Damn Beer, I'm Watching the Game!: A Woman's Guide to Loving Pro Football.

 In 2010, she participated in The Celebrity Apprentice 3, playing for her own charity, the HollyRod Foundation, which provides support for families with Parkinson's disease or autism.